We are family – working with Swirrl

-At the moment, we’re concentrating on data on international trade as the prime example, using data from the ONS, HMRC and DIT.
+At the moment, we’re concentrating on data on international trade as the prime example, using data from the ONS, Her Majesty’s Revenue and Customs (HMRC) and Department for International Trade (DIT).
 We’re planning to extend the work to consider other families, such as migration, health and housing.

 The family analogy turns out to be a very useful way of thinking about this data: what is it about different datasets that make them part of a dataset family?
 What can we do when we share data to make those relationships between datasets explicit, and by strengthening the relationships, how do we make the data more useful?